xzyaoi/blog/_posts/2020-05-27-ethical-ai-application.markdown

 For example, some algorithms themselves has a tendency towards a specific group, such as colored people, people with a religion, LGBTQ, etc. Usually, people are not aware of this before they actually apply the algorithm.
 Then the algorithm will show its preferences in unnecessary situations.

 * Misleading.

+* Systems without human intervention.

+Some people believe that the machine learning models is more neutral than human being, and developers should avoid interventing its process.
+Unfortunately, I do not think it is true as the input data might biased.
+Even some big companies and top-tier research institutes are producing "bad" models.